Blue jewel-babbler

-The blue jewel-babbler (Ptilorrhoa caerulescens) is a species of bird in the family Cinclosomatidae.
+The blue jewel-babbler (Ptilorrhoa caerulescens) is a species of bird in the family Cinclosomatidae, endemic to New Guinea.

-It is found in New Guinea.

 In Wampar, spoken among the people who live in Markham Valley of New Guinea, it is referred to as the birisis.
-Its natural habitat is subtropical or tropical moist lowland forests—typically primary rather than secondary forests.
+Its natural habitat is tropical moist lowland rainforests, typically primary rather than secondary forests.

-Vocalizations
+Vocal behaviour

 Its call consists of a series of rapid notes at a constant pitch; it starts loud and gets progressively louder.